slalom/medium-rangeretention/readme.md

 ![](img/retention_tbl.png)

-Note: the `0`s in the lower triangle are in fact `NA`s which have been replaced to allow for the nice cell-by-cell shading, see [this issue](https://github.com/pandas-dev/pandas/issues/14260) for details.
+*Note the `0`s in the lower triangle are in fact `NA`s which have been replaced to allow for the nice cell-by-cell shading, see [this issue](https://github.com/pandas-dev/pandas/issues/14260) for details.*

 ## Gimme the good stuff